 With Project Teranga, our innovative partnership model, Fugees is reimagining the ways U.S. educators reach students disproportionately left behind.
 Part of this experience includes students seeing themselves reflected in their teachers and other school leaders by our commitment to ensuring diversity among staff.
 Fugees’ model is validated, transforming what began as a parking lot soccer game into a robust, replicable, and successful school.

-Our current academies will continue to serve as innovation hubs, allowing us to create, experiment, and produce flight simulators for educators nationwide to experience and participate in teacher training like never before.
+Our original Fugees Academy will continue to serve as innovation hubs, allowing us to create, experiment, and produce “flight simulators” for educators nationwide to experience and participate in teacher training like never before.